Empowering Mental & Behavioral Health

 John W. Burruss, MD

 Dr. John Burruss is the Chief Executive Officer of Metrocare Services, the public safety-net for Mental Healthcare and Intellectual/Developmental Disabilities for Dallas County and one of the largest providers of these services in the country.
 Metrocare completes over 3200 clinical encounters every day with a staff of nearly 1200 employees and an annual budget exceeding $170 million.
 More than 90% of Metrocare’s clients are under or uninsured and over 80% identify as People of Color.
-Metrocare is also the largest provider
+Metrocare is also the largest provider of permanent supported housing in Dallas, helping to address a crucial need in this population.

 Before joining Metrocare, Dr. Burruss spent 17 years at Baylor College of Medicine (BCM) in Houston where he served in several roles, including Executive Medical Director for Affiliates, Associate Dean of Clinical Affairs and Chief Medical Officer.
 Clinically, Dr. Burruss has been a practicing psychiatrist on the medical staff at Ben Taub Hospital in Houston and Parkland in Dallas.